 To be accepted into a pretrial intervention program, a first offender must consult with a Florida criminal defense attorney.
 This program provides counseling services, supervision, education, as well as medical/ psychological services when applicable to the case.
 This is a rehabilitation attempt that, if all steps are completed appropriately and without violations, leads to dropped charges.
 The specifics of the program vary by whether the first time offender was charged with a misdemeanor or a felony, and also by the specifics of the crime.
 It is possible to apply to have charges expunged after successfully completing a pretrial intervention program.

 Consult with a West Palm Beach criminal defense lawyer to discuss your options if you have been arrested for the very first time.
-Attorney Brian Gabriel has a thorough understanding of criminal law in Palm Beach County.
+It may be possible to enroll you in a pretrial diversion program such as the intervention program discussed above to help you avoid criminal charges and a permanent criminal record.
+Attorney Brian Gabriel has a thorough understanding of criminal law in Palm Beach County and has helped countless defendants overcome their charges.
 Serving South Florida for over 25 years, he is determined to analyze every aspect of your case and work on a plan for your liberation.
-Call (561) 622-5575 today.
+Call (561) 622-5575 today or contact us.